10 VR/AR Lesson Plan Ideas for K-12 Teachers

 Adapting to new educational technologies is not just a trend but a step towards creating a well-rounded, engaging, and effective learning experience.

-The Advent of VR/AR in Education
+The Introduction of VR/AR in Education

 Various educational games and pilot programs have illustrated that VR and AR can significantly enhance comprehension and retention, especially in complex or abstract topics.